gosh-sh/docs/docs/working-with-gosh/gosh-web/members.md

 ![](../../images/gosh_web_memeber_delete_02_confirm.jpg)

-As a result, a Multi proposal will be created and you will be redirected to the event tab **Dao**.
+As a result, a Multi proposal will be created, and you will be redirected to the event tab **DAO**.

 ![](../../images/gosh_web_memeber_delete_03_event.jpg)

-The details of the multi proposl can be seen by going to it.
+The details of the multi proposal can be seen by going to it.

 ![](../../images/gosh_web_memeber_delete_04_event_detal.jpg)